swetha679/ORM/README.md

 ## Date:

 ## AIM
-To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a movie database using Object Relational Mapping(ORM).

 ## ENTITY RELATIONSHIP DIAGRAM